-Form 8.3 - Dairy Crest Group plc
+Form 8.3 - Dairy Crest Group Plc

-Maitland Institutional Services Ltd - Form 8.3 - Dairy Crest Group plc
+Miton Asset Management Limited - Form 8.3 - Dairy Crest Group Plc

 PR Newswire